FernandoBasso/devhowto/lisp/exercism/grains.md

   (- (expt 2 5) 1))
 ```

-## v2 optmized solution

 Finally and from the explanations above, we can have the full solution for the challenge.

 ### Time complexity

-$O(1) since we don't loop any longer and perform the whole computation with a couple of math operations.
+$O(1)$ since we don't loop any longer and perform the whole computation with a couple of math operations.

 ### Space complexity